AdobeDocs/platform-learn.en/help/tutorial-web-sdk-new/create-identities.md

 ## Prerequisites

 You have an understanding of what a data layer is, gotten familiar with the [Luma demo site](https://luma.enablementadobe.com/content/luma/us/en.html){target="_blank"} data layer, and know how to reference data elements in tags.
-You must have completed the following previous steps in the tutorial:
+You must have completed the following previous lessons in the tutorial:

 * [Configure an XDM schema](configure-schemas.md)
 * [Configure an identity namespace](configure-identities.md)